parasuramivln/PDC-support-web/software/vasp/general.md

 bands to make the number of cores more even, .e.g we don't want a prime number.
 Good numbers are multiple of 4,8,12,16 etc. For example, 512 bands is better than 501 (=3x167).
-- Calculate the number of nodes necessary, e.g. 512 cores (32 cores/node) = 16 compute nodes.
+- Calculate the number of nodes necessary, e.g. 512 cores (128 cores/node) = 4 compute nodes.
-- For a wide calculation with less than 4 bands per core, try decreasing the number of cores/node to 24/c node, or even 16c/node.
+- For a wide calculation with less than 4 bands per core, try decreasing the number of cores per node to 64, or even 32.
 You may also have to do this get memory available for each MPI rank.

 ## Vasp Filenames
 - **vasp** : this is normal regular VASP version for calculations using >1 k-point.